Planning Your Visit

-For National Curriculum links for individual workshops and shows please visit our workshops and shows page.
+- National Curriculum links for individual workshops and shows can be found on the workshops and shows pages.

 Risk assessments and Health & Safety

-The following information may be useful when writing your risk assessment.
-Teachers and group leaders are also welcome to visit the building prior to the trip in order complete a risk assessment.
-To organise this, please contact our Booking Officer at firstname.lastname@example.org or 020 7882 2562.
+The following sections contain information to help you conduct a risk assessment prior to your visit.
+Teachers and group leaders are welcome to visit the building prior to the trip in order complete a risk assessment.
+To organise this, please contact our bookings team on email@example.com or 020 7882 2562.

 Please note that human organs are on display during the exhibition, and that the exhibition contains bright lights that flash at low frequency.

-- All areas of a visit are fully-accessible for the disabled.
+- All areas of a visit are fully accessible.

 - If you require specific facilities, please contact us on 020 7882 2562.